 MaxDiff is also known as "best-worst scaling".
 When conducting a MaxDiff section in an interview, you would expect to see something like the response table below.

 There is a list of items and you are asked their importance over a number of screens.
-Each screen has a subset of these items (usually 3, 4 or 5) and you are asked to pick your most and least important at each screen.
+Each screen has a subset of these items (usually 3, 4 or 5) and you are asked to pick your most and least important for each screen.

-However, in adaptive MaxDiff, the number of selectable options will change.
+However, in Adaptive MaxDiff, the number of selectable options will change.
 Each round of screens, the items selected as 'Least' are removed from the next round of screens.
 The number of items on screens therefore diminishes until you get to the start of the last round where you are asked to pick between all those you chose as 'Most'.

 The advantages of adaptive MaxDiff are that greater discrimination between items of importance is achieved.
 The disadvantages?
 Well, it could be argued that, since your initial answers create the upcoming arrangements, you do not have as much opportunity to change your mind about items you have rated least important in previous rounds.

-Your list of items goes into the variable: text and is linked to by several following questions.
+Your list of items goes into the variable text and is linked to by several following questions.
 The number of items defined in Iterations should run 1 to 20.
 The first example has 20 items split over 4 groups and can be downloaded here.
 The routing conditions highlighted above must start with numOfGroups = 4.

 If you have less than 20 items e.g. 18, then some of the arrangements in the rounds of screens will have less than the expected number of items to account for this.